-Please See Attachment: Letters of Support for Letters of Support from the aforementioned individuals
+Please See Attachments for Letters of Support from the aformentioned individuals

-Family-School Engagement
+Family-School Partnerships

 Ivy Classical Academy will offer many exciting opportunities for parents and families to engage in the life of the school.
 The aim of these family-school partnerships is to demonstrate to students a strong support for learning through parental and guardian involvement.
 The more opportunities Ivy Classical Academy provides for parents and families to engage in the intellectual and social development of their children, the more eager the students will become.
 Schools cannot thrive without the full inclusion of families and parents.